legluondunet/MyLittleLutrisScripts/Machinarium/README.md

 Thanks to the people who helped us play this game in the best conditions.

 Technical notes:
+- This script installer is only compatible with the Windows game setup file provided by GOG.
 - FYI only the Windows and MacOSX versions are Collector's Edition, the Linux version is older and have issues issues on new Linux distributions.
 - Please report issue concerning this script on my Github page: https://github.com/legluondunet/MyLittleLutrisScripts/